SIMMORSAL/Vextra/ReadMe.md

 Vextra is a portfolio template, packed with animations with a satisfying flow to page navigation.

-You can customize the website for yourself by going to `/data/` directory where you can find all the data and color files, and put your images under `/public/` directory.
+You can customize the website for yourself by going to `/data/` directory where you can find all the data files you need to edit things.
+You can also put your images under `/public/` directory.

+To edit the fonts, you can do so at the beginning  lines of `/pages/_app.ts` function's return.

 ## Installation

+#### Setting up Font Awesome

+you need to

 #### Running Locally